pisppus/PIP3D/README.md

-# PIP3D Camera System API
+# PIP3D Engine API

+## Camera System

-This document describes the camera subsystem defined in `lib/Pip3D/core/pip3D_camera.h`.
+This section describes the camera subsystem defined in `lib/Pip3D/core/pip3D_camera.h`.

 The camera is designed for real‑time 3D rendering on ESP32‑S3 without PSRAM and follows industry‑standard concepts similar to Unreal Engine and other modern engines.